Claudia Cardinale: Personal life

 When she was 19, she was kidnapped and raped by a man whose name she never revealed.
 This resulted in a pregnancy, her first child, a son named Patrick.
 For the first seven years, Patrick was raised as her younger brother.
 Later, she revealed her true identity to him, and the child was adopted by Cardinale's then-partner, Franco Cristaldi.

 Cardinale met Cristaldi in 1958.
 According to Cardinale, the couple had a marriage party but did not marry, and they became increasingly detached.
 Cristaldi later married Eritrean model and actress Zeudi Araya and had no further relationship with Cardinale.

 Cardinale lived with Pasquale Squitieri, an Italian film director, for 42 years, from 1975 until Squitieri died on 18 February 2017, aged 78.
 They had a daughter, Claudia.
 Her niece Francesca is also an actress.

-Cardinale was fluent in French, Italian, English, and Spanish.
+Cardinale was fluent in French, Sicilian, Italian, English, Arabic, and Spanish.
 She was a heavy smoker for much of her life and smoked two packs a day.
 She only gave up the habit in the last year of her life.

 Cardinale was a political liberal who supported feminist causes over the years.
-Although she lived in Paris, Cardinale was fiercely outspoken about being identified as an Italian, and was awarded the Cavaliere di Gran Croce dell'OMRI (Order of Merit of the Italian Republic).
+Although she lived in Paris, Cardinale was fiercely outspoken about being identified as an Italian, and in 2018 was awarded the rank of Knight Grand Cross of the Order of Merit of the Italian Republic.
 She was a UNESCO goodwill ambassador for the Defence of Women's Rights since March 2000, and was a goodwill ambassador for the UNESCO World Water Day for 2006.